As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 6. Harmonizing Guitar Pedals

-The Boss OC-5 is the simplest of the 4, and it basically allows you to produce doubled notes, 1 or 2 octaves down from the original.
+- Simplest Option – the Boss OC-5 which allows you to produce doubled notes, 1 or 2 octaves down.

-The more advance POG 2 has controls for both 1 or 2 octaves up and 1 or 2 octaves down, plus a variety of other tone shaping features as well.
+- Most Popular – the POG 2, controls for both 1 or 2 octaves up and 1 or 2 octaves down, plus a variety of tone-shaping (there’s the simpler Micro POG) as well.

-And finally, Digitech The Drop allows you to detune one semitone at a time all the way down to a full octave.
+- Semitone Control – the Digitech The Drop which allows you to detune one semitone at a time all the way down to a full octave.

 Here are the links: